-- Design Manual, (Volumes 1 to 6)
+- Design Manual, (Volumes 1, 2, 3, 4 and 6)

-- Field Manual, (Volumes 1, 3 to 6)
+- Field Manual, (Volumes 1, 3, 4 and 6)

-- Reference Manual (Volumes 1 to 5)
+- Reference Manual (Volumes 1 to 4 and 8), and

-- Operation Manual (Volumes 7 to 9)
+- Operation Manual (Volumes 7 to 10).

-- Protocols (Volume 10), and

-- Data Entry Forms (Volume 10)

 The Design Manuals provide the procedures for the design activities to be carried out for the implementation and further development of the HIS.
 The Field Manuals and Operation Manuals are instruction books describing in detail the activities to be carried out in the field (station operation, maintenance and calibration), at the laboratory (analysis), and at the data processing centres (data entry, validation, processing and analysis) and data storage centres (data transfer, storage and dissemination).
 A Field/Operation Manual is divided into a number of parts, each describing a certain activity, to be used at a particular field station, laboratory or processing/storage centre.
 The Reference Manual of a particular Volume includes additional or background information on topics dealt with or deliberately omitted in the Design, Field and Operation Manuals.